uboslinux/ubos-website/content/docs/developers/setup/virtualbox.md

    * Select "Displays" and pick a resolution that makes sense for your computer setup.
    * Close the settings app.

-1. in "Search", type "Console" and run it (you get the "Search" by selecting "Activities" in the menu bar)
+1. In "Search", type "Console" and run it (you get the "Search" by selecting "Activities" in the menu bar).

 1. Set up the UBOS development environment by running: